rgiordan/zaminfluence/zaminfluence/R/README.md

 - Helper functions for re-running regressions at particular weight vectors are in `rerun_lib.R`.

-# Details
+# Data Structure Details

 ### Model Gradients

 The most capacious object is a Model Gradients object.
+They are created with `ComputeModelInfluence`.
 A model is a fit of a `D`-dimensional parameter using `n_obs` datapoints  It is a list and must have the following fields:
 - `weights`:    The original data weights (length `n_obs`)